TERMS & CONDITIONS

 5 Terms of Payment

-5.1 Subject to any special terms agreed in writing between the Customer and the Supplier, the Supplier shall be entitled to invoice the Customer for the price of the Goods on or at any time after provision of the Services and/or delivery of the Goods.
+5.1 Subject to any special terms agreed in writing between the Customer and the Supplier, the Supplier shall be entitled to invoice the Customer:

-6.1 Delivery of Goods shall take place at the delivery address specified in the Customer’s order (once cleared funds have been received unless credit is granted) or:
+6.1 Delivery of Goods shall take place on the delivery date and at the delivery address specified in the Proposal and/or the Customer’s order (once cleared funds have been received unless credit is granted) or:

 6.1.2 where the Customer undertakes to collect the Goods when they are loaded onto the Customer’s vehicle or other transport at the address of the Supplier.

-6.2 The Supplier shall not be liable for and the Customer shall fully indemnify the Supplier against any and all costs charges and expenses incurred due to delay in delivery of the Goods where such delay is a result of the Customer’s failure to provide as and when required all instructions licenses guarantees deposits and all such information and other assistance as may be reasonably required by the Supplier.
+6.2 The Supplier shall not be liable for and the Customer shall fully indemnify the Supplier against any and all costs charges and expenses incurred due to delay in delivery of the Goods from the date specified in the Proposal and/or the Customer’s order where such delay is a result of the Customer’s inability to accept delivery of the Goods or failure to provide as and when required all instructions licenses guarantees deposits and all such information and other assistance as may be reasonably required by the Supplier.

-6.6 If the Customer fails to provide access to premises necessary to provide the Services or deliver the Goods or fails to give the Supplier adequate delivery instructions at the time stated for delivery (otherwise than by reason of any cause beyond the Customer’s reasonable control or by reason of the Supplier’s fault) then, without prejudice to any other right or remedy available to the Supplier, the Supplier may:
+6.3 If the Customer notifies the Supplier of an inability to accept delivery on the delivery date specified in the Proposal and/or the Customer’s order or the Customer fails to provide access to premises necessary to provide the Services or deliver the Goods or fails to give the Supplier adequate delivery instructions at the time stated for delivery (otherwise than by reason of the Supplier’s fault) then, without prejudice to any other right or remedy available to the Supplier, the Supplier may:

 6.7 Any dates times or periods for delivery of Goods quoted by the Supplier are estimates only and the Supplier shall not be liable for failure to meet such estimates or for any costs charges or expenses incurred as a consequence of such failure and accordingly the Customer shall not be entitled to refuse to accept the Goods or to determine the contract merely because of such failure.